So, you want to know about visual testing for your Vue.js app in Storybook using Applitools? So did I!

 Make sure you get an Applitool API Key and store it on your machine.
 For a complete tutorial on how to install and run Applitools Storybook SDK for Angular, check out this article: Storybook Angular Tutorial.

-The command simply opens the Storybook stories, runs them one by one, and then sends all the DOM snapshots to the Applitools Visual Grid Server.
+The command simply opens the Storybook stories, runs them one by one, and then sends all the DOM snapshots to the Applitools Ultrafast Grid Server.

 If you expand the single test run, you get the following result: